nikonok/attackOfClones/README.md

 Runs two copies of the program, we call them A and B.

-A passes B its PID and starts the child process a* with the fork () function.
+A passes B its PID and starts the child process A* with the fork () function.

-B kills the main process A, and process a* becomes the main (replaces A).
+B kills the main process A, and process A* becomes the main (replaces A).

-Then the opposite is true: B passes A (i.e. the former A*) his PID and creates his copy Of b* through fork (), and then a kills the main process B.
+Then the opposite is true: B passes A (i.e. the former A*) his PID and creates his copy of B* through fork (), and then a kills the main process B.

 And so on to infinity